Last Updated on

 The way strategy is formulated in organizations needs to be revolutionized; many companies still use deficiency-oriented models which are unable to keep up with the depths of strategic shifts required.
 Their problem-solving mentality limits furthering innovation.

 A solution-based coaching tool can be very powerful and management teams are well advised to dream of a miracle.
-Here is how Positive Psychology in the boardroom may help reshape organizations.
+Here is how appreciative inquiry may help reshape businesses and organizations.

 Positive Psychology in the Workplace

 It is no secret that employees who are able to use their strengths at work perform better.
 Highly engaged employees form stronger bonds with their workmates, experience meaning and are intrinsically motivated by self-actualization and autonomy (Money, Hillenbrand, & da Camara, 2009).
 As a result, engaged employees experience increased subjective well-being and have found to have higher work performance (Niemiec, 2013).

 Hence, rather than aiming to employ the best employees, leaders need to ensure that every employee can do their best and work to their strengths.
 Here are some of the strategies leaders can use to foster a positive work culture:

 - Start meetings with an opportunity to share success stories

 - Brainstorm with your team about the impact your efforts can have on the lives of your clients